-From the city's once-upon-a-time city hall to showcasing made-in-Quebec products in its over one dozen on-site boutiques selling locally-made fashion, art, and jewelry, Marché Bonsecours also houses exhibit and banquet halls, hosting key annual events, notably the World Press Photo exhibition, Braderie de Mode Québécoise and Quebec's largest chocolate show, Je t'aime en chocolat.
+From the city's once-upon-a-time city hall to showcasing made-in-Quebec products in its more than a dozen on-site boutiques selling locally-made fashion, art, and jewelry, Marché Bonsecours also houses exhibit and banquet halls, hosting key annual events, notably the World Press Photo exhibition, Braderie de Mode Québécoise and Quebec's largest chocolate show, Je t'aime en chocolat.

 Food is also sold on location as the Marché is a fairly high traffic pit stop, with the building located just across the street from the Old Port, one of Montreal's most popular tourist (and staycation) destinations.

 A Bit of History

 Inaugurated in 1847, Marché...
 Bonsecours was a cultural and political focal point in Montreal for many moons, having served as City Hall from 1852 to 1878.
 It also became the city's main farmers market for about a century, until it shut down in 1963, making way for office space until 1992, when the building was repurposed and reopened to the public.

 02 of 05